crmcarecloud/api-php-client/docs/Api/AgreementsApi.md

 Get all agreements

-Get a list of agreements accepted in CRM CareCloud
+Get a list of agreements accepted in CRM CareCloud.

 ### Example
 ```php